How to Deep Clean Bathroom Cabinets

 Bathroom cabinets are where everything accumulates—dust, spills, dried toothpaste, product leaks, and the general grit of daily use.
 Unlike a quick wipe-down, a real deep clean means taking everything out, attacking the surfaces underneath, and putting back only what you actually use.
 It's one of those tasks that transforms how a bathroom feels without requiring any money or new materials.
 Most people avoid it because it seems like chaos, but the structure is simple: empty, clean, line, and refill.

-1. Remove Everything from the Cabinet.
+- Empty Everything Out.
 Pull out every item—bottles, jars, boxes, razors, medications, cleaning supplies, everything.
 Place items on a clean surface like your bathroom counter or a towel on the floor.
 As you remove items, separate trash (dried-up bottles, expired products, leaking containers) from keepers.
 This is where you'll catch that mystery sticky residue or the deodorant that rolled to the back three months ago.

-2. Vacuum Out Loose Debris and Dust.
+- Vacuum All Hidden Corners.
 Use a handheld vacuum with a crevice attachment or a small brush attachment to remove loose dust, hair, and debris from the cabinet interior.
 Get into corners, along the top and bottom edges, and around any permanent shelves.
 For under-sink cabinets, pay attention to the floor area where dust and pet hair collect most.

-5. Clean the Cabinet Door and Hardware.
+- Polish Door and Hinges.
 Wipe down the inside and outside surfaces of the cabinet door with your cleaning solution.
 Pay special attention to the handle, hinges, and any corners where fingerprints collect.
 Dry thoroughly to prevent water spots.
 If there's hardware buildup or corrosion on the hinges, use an old toothbrush dipped in vinegar to scrub it clean.

-8. Final Check and Door Close.
+- Inspect and Close.
 Step back and visually inspect the cabinet interior one more time.
 Confirm shelves are dry, liners are secure, and items are arranged cleanly.
 Close the door gently and look at the exterior.
 Wipe any smudges from the handle.
 You're done.